Buttaa/eth2-knowledge-base/howToMulticlient.md

 **Wait** for your beacon-node to be in sync with the Blockchain.
 This may take a few hours.
 You will see the following message:

-`INFO initial-sync: Synced up to slot 24840`
+`INFO initial-sync: Synced up to slot XXXXX`

 <details>
     <summary> Synced image </summary>